020monkey/LARRYCHATTER/README.md

 ## To Do:
 - [ ] Integrate Twitter Handle Generation Algorithm
-- [ ] Integrate AV Evasion Routines
+- [ ] Integrate basic AV Evasion Routines
 - [ ] Modify the 'recon' module to add more features
 - [ ] Integrate more advanced modules